Daman-Yang/daman-yang.github.io/_pages/about.md

 -	Head of a tech start-up in SCUT Incubator

 # EXPERIENCE
-**CITATEK Co., Ltd. Tech Start-up, CEO & Founder & Chief Engineer; Aug 2024 - present**
+**CITATEK Co., Ltd. A Tech Start-up, CEO & Founder & Chief Engineer; Aug 2024 - present**
 -	Completed the establishment and took full charge of the work on R&D, marketing etc.
 -	Leading a team of 10 to work on AIoT Smart Hardware company’s other business (software outsourcing etc.)
 -	Overseeing the R&D Dept. to carry out both hardware and software development in AIoT project